DNS records and worldwide DNS propagation checker

 • Use antivirus software to frequently scan your phones, computers, and tablets for malware, viruses, ransomware, spyware, and other cyber threats.

-• Use password managers like Lastpass, Bitwarden, Keeper, and Dashlane to store your passwords and usernames in encrypted vaults.
+• Use password managers like LastPass, Bitwarden, Keeper, and Dashlane to store your usernames and passwords in encrypted

 • Although the password protects your account, there is no single way to save a user's PII-related data (personally identifiable information) from identity theft.
 Therefore, different software is available that monitors key criminal and financial areas for users' personal information.